 On the 16th anniversary of Sept.
-11, 2001 multiple Boise veteran-associated groups, including Red, White and Blue, Higher Heros USA, Team Rubicon and Guilde Education collaborated on a tribute to commemorate the date.
+11, 2001 multiple Boise veteran-associated groups, including Red, White and Blue, Hire Heros USA, Team Rubicon and Guilde Education collaborated on a tribute to commemorate the date.

 “This is done through Mission 43 which is an initiative to help veterans,” said Coordinator of Veterans Services at Boise State, Lori Sprague.
 Starting at 8:46 a.m., teams and individuals ran from Lucky Peak, through Boise and onto Caldwell.